great-expectations/great_expectations/docs/tutorials/create_expectations.rst

             }

         |
-        If you already loaded the data into a Pandas DataFrame, here is how you construct ``batch_kwargs`` that instruct the datasource to use your dataframe as a batch:
+        If you already loaded the data into a Pandas DataFrame called `df`, you could use following ``batch_kwargs`` to instruct the datasource to use your DataFrame as a batch:

         .. code-block:: python